 However, the unbanked and underbanked aren’t the only people using these services.
 For some, a check may not deposit immediately or they may only have access to partial funds right away and wait for the check to officially clear before gaining access to the rest.
 In a non-emergency, this isn’t a big deal.
 But what if you have bills due and can’t afford to wait an extra 48 hours even though you have payment in your hands?
 That’s where a cash-checking store comes into play.
 Unlike waiting for a check to clear, these service providers typically allow you to leave with cash in your hands the same day.

 Cash-Checking Stores: The Good

-Check-cashing stores will always have customers.
-Here’s some of the reasons why.
+A cash checking store will always have customers.
+Here are some of the reasons why.

 1. No Bank Account Required

 This is one of the primary benefits.
 Cash-checking stores offer an important service to those who don’t have bank accounts.
 While you may be working or receiving other payments, you won’t be able to access funds without an account or a cash-checking service.